William-Dbt/piscine42-object/README.md

 ***Module 02***: UML.
 This module will introduce you to a way to represent graphicaly software architecture.
 To help me doing this exercise, I used the website https://online.visual-paradigm.com/diagrams/.

+***Module 03***: SOLID.
+In this module, we'll discover the five SOLID principles.
+	- ex00: [S]olid - Single responsability